NVIDIA/aistore/docs/performance.md

 #### Underlying filesystem

 Another way to increase storage performance is to benchmark different filesystems: `ext`, `xfs`, `openzfs`.
-Tuning the IO scheduler can be very important part in this process:
+Tuning the IO scheduler can be a very important part of this process:
  * http://blackbird.si/tips-for-optimizing-disk-performance-on-linux/
  * https://cromwell-intl.com/open-source/performance-tuning/disks.html